docksal/docksal/docs/content/fin/custom-commands.md

 ## Available variables

-These variables, provided by fin, are available for use inside you custom command scripts:
+These variables, provided by fin, are available for use inside your custom command scripts:

 * `PROJECT_ROOT` - absolute path to the project folder
 * `DOCROOT` - name of the docroot folder
 * `VIRTUAL_HOST` - the virtual host name for the project (e.g., `projectname.docksal`)
 * `DOCKER_RUNNING` - (string) "true" or "false"

+{{% notice note %}}
+These variables are only provided to standard custom commands or commands [targeting the cli](#target_cli).
+They are not available for commands targeting other containers unless you explicitly declare them in your `docksal.yml` file for that container.
+{{% /notice %}}

 Here is an example `init` command for a Drupal website using drush to automate the install: